 Well it’s been almost two years and we are still in love.

-According to Beth Zoller of XpertHR, an online service that provides HR professionals with practical compliance tools, a love contract is a document signed by employees involved in a romantic relationship setting parameters for their relationship in the workplace.
+XpertHR’s Beth Zoller stated that a love contract is a document signed by employees who are in a workplace romantic relationship.
+This contract defines the parameters of their relationship.

-Though Jenelle Augustin, 25, and CEO of Jones Lifestyle Group LLC in another office romance narrative, didn’t sign a love contract, she did take a similar approach to slyly dating in the office to that of Jane.
+Although Jenelle Augustin, 25, and CEO of Jones Lifestyle Group LLC didn’t sign a love contract, she took a similar approach to Jane’s when dating in the office.

-Augustin met and began dating her husband after they were seated in neighboring cubicles.
+Augustin started dating her husband after they met and were seated in neighboring cubicles.

 He was humming and I told him to stop.
 We began talking, and approximately two weeks after that, he invited me to an event where he was performing.
 We started speaking regularly via email, then Google chat, then he finally asked for my number.
 It turned into a whirlwind romance and after courting for 2 years, we wed on September 12, 2014 and have been married almost 5 months.